ammein/custom-code-editor/README.md

     }
 ]
 ```
-> Why `modes` and `theme` are not available to override ?
-This will against the rule optimizing push asset feature that only project level options module by your own defined modes and theme get push to browser.
-This is because Ace JS contains 10 and more JS files available to use.
+> Why are `modes` and `theme` not available to override?
+This will go against the rule optimizing webpack feature that only project level options module by your own defined modes and theme get setup in the browser.
 All `options` values must be configure in project level module `index.js` or directly on `app.js` in `modules: {}`

 ### If you wish to disable some options, just set it to `null` on that property option.
 It will removed from your specific field option.
 For example :
 ```javascript